RussCoder/djvujs/library/API.md

     byteLength: number, // the size of the PNG image retained by the URL
     width: number,
     height: number,
-    dpi, number
+    dpi: number,
   }
   ```
   This method uses `OffscreenCanvas`, but if it's not available (as in Firefox)
   it uses `png.js` library as a fallback. `png.js` is the only dependency of the
-  library and it takes more than 50% of the eventual bundle.
+  library, and it takes more than 50% of the eventual bundle.

   The method itself is very useful, because a djvu page can easily take 30 MB of
-  memory (and more) as a raw `ImageData` object (4 bytes per pixel), while the
+  memory (and more) as a raw `ImageData` object (4 bytes per a pixel), while the
   same image in the PNG format takes less than 0.5 MB.
-Also images are much
+Also, images are much
   better scaled via CSS than canvases.
 The continuous scroll mode would be
   impossible without this method, because it would take too much memory to
   render many pages on canvases.